-Book Release: The inspirational iourney that Carol Fuller chose to focus not on the negative aspects of a stroke and its very many challenges, but to look for ways for her and Clive to live a good life regardless.
+Book Release: The inspirational

+Carol Fuller chose to focus not on the negative aspects of a stroke and its very many challenges, but to look for ways for her and Clive to live a good life regardless.

 It was not a life lived as they knew it, but one where they learned how to embrace it.

+Title: Echoes Of A Closed Door - A life lived following a stroke Author: Carol Rosemary Fuller ISBN: 978-0-646-95673-2 Publication Date: September 2016 Genre: Non-fiction: Memoir / Stroke Page Count: 308 pages Trim Size: 216 x 140 mm Binding: Soft cover, perfect bound RRP: \$17 Audience: Stroke Survivors, Families, Caregivers This book is a 'must' for all health care professionals.

+This book is a 'must' for all health care professionals, educational institutions, and advocates of stroke and disability.
+Publisher: Carol R. Fuller Email: author.crfuller@gmail.com Website: www.carolrfuller.com

+Available in print and as an e-book

-Title: Echoes Of A Closed Door - A life lived following a stroke Author: Carol Rosemary Fuller ISBN: 978-0-646-95673-2 Publication Date: September 2016 Genre: Non-fiction: Memoir / Stroke journey that journey that takes place in the life not only of the stroke victim, but also the family Carol Fuller tells the inspirational story of how she and her husband dealt with the aftermaths of his sudden and debilitating stroke, and how they embraced their different life together.
+The inspirational journey that takes place in the life not only of the stroke victim, but also the family

+Carol Fuller tells the inspirational story of how she and her husband dealt with the aftermaths of his sudden and debilitating stroke, and how they embraced their different life together.

 A story told from the heart covering a 21-year period, Echoes of A Closed Door is one of the few books that, in a personal way, demonstrates to readers how to keep an open mind and positive attitude to enable them to fully appreciate the extent to which a stroke impacts on life.

 Since September 1991 my life has taken an extraordinary turn.
 At age 50, Clive suffered a massive stroke due to a thrombosis of the left middle cerebral artery.
-The legacies sustained from his stroke were severe
+The legacies sustained from his stroke were severe and cruel.

-Page Count: 308 pages Trim Size: 216 x 140 mm Binding: Soft cover, perfect bound RRP: \$17

-ECHOES A

-OF CLOSED

-A LIFE LIVED

-FOLLOWING A STROKE

-Carol

-Fuller

-Rosemary

-Audience: Stroke Survivors, Families, Caregivers This book is a 'must' for all health care professionals, educational institutions, and advocates of stroke and disability.
-Publisher: Carol R. Fuller Email: author.crfuller@gmail.com Website: www.carolrfuller.com

-Available in print and as an e-book

-and cruel.
+The all-consuming nature of Clive's condition following his stroke impacted on both our lives.
+I found myself continually slipping in and out of the role of wife/carer/advocate.

+Nothing gives me more pleasure than to be able to share our experience, so perhaps others who can relate gain hope that they can bring about change in their own lives. - Carol R. Fuller